kimanh36/quatcoptor/Installation.md

 wget https://raw.githubusercontent.com/mavlink/mavros/master/mavros/scripts/install_geographiclib_datasets.sh
 sudo bash ./install_geographiclib_datasets.sh
 ```

-This project has dependencies in other ROS packages which are shown below.
-To install [find_object_2d](http://wiki.ros.org/find_object_2d) and [vision_opencv](http://wiki.ros.org/vision_opencv) ROS packages using the following commands.

 > Note: Please consider installing OpenCV from source (before running these commands) to enable SIFT and SURF as these
 > produced the best results